Global Convergence of Policy Gradient for Entropy Regularized Linear-Quadratic Control with Multiplicative Noise: Abstract

 \section{Abstract}

 Reinforcement Learning (RL) has emerged as a powerful framework for sequential decision-making in dynamic environments, particularly when system parameters are unknown.
-This paper investigates RL-based control for entropy-regularized Linear Quadratic control (LQC) problems with multiplicative noises over an infinite time horizon.
-First, we adapt the Regularized Policy Gradient (RPG) algorithm to stochastic optimal control settings, proving that despite the non-convexity of the problem, RPG converges globally under conditions of gradient domination and near-smoothness.
-Second, based on zero-order optimization approach, we introduce a novel model free RL algorithm: Sample-Based Regularized Policy Gradient (SB-RPG).
+This paper investigates RL-based control for entropy-regularized linear-quadratic (LQ) control problems with multiplicative noise over an infinite time horizon.
+First, we adapt the regularized policy gradient (RPG) algorithm to stochastic optimal control settings, proving that despite the non-convexity of the problem, RPG converges globally under conditions of gradient domination and almost-smoothness.
+Second, based on zero-order optimization approach, we introduce a novel model free RL algorithm: Sample-based regularized policy gradient (SB-RPG).
 SB-RPG operates without knowledge of system parameters yet still retains strong theoretical guarantees of global convergence.
-Our model leverages entropy regularization to accelerate convergence and address the exploration versus exploitation trade-off inherent in RL.
-Numerical simulations validate the theoretical results and demonstrate the efficacy of SB-RPG in unknown-parameters environments.
+Our model leverages entropy regularization to address the exploration versus exploitation trade-off inherent in RL.
+Numerical simulations validate the theoretical results and demonstrate the efficiency of SB-RPG in unknown-parameters environments.